bobleesj/learn-swift-with-bob/course/object-oriented-swift/two-phase-init.md

 # Two Phase Init

 ## Introduction
-In this lesson, you are going to learn how one init method initializes the other.
-Sounds super confusing?
-Well, let's find out how it works.
-At the end of this lesson, you will learn how NASA could have saved millions of dollars if they used the feature Swift offers.
+Welcome to Lesson 6 of Object Oriented Swift.
+You will learn how one init method may initialize the other.
+The process is analogous to that of `convenience`.
+At the end, you will learn how the NASA could have saved millions of dollars if they used the feature Swift offers.

 ## Problem
 How can one init init the other?